FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/rain-editor/Rain Editor.rst

 The realtime rainfall calculator imports the \*.ASC files, interpolates them to the grid and creates the rainfall data in two formats.
 The formats are RAINCELL.DAT and RAINCELL.HD5.

-**Important Note**

-**The RAINCELL.DAT file is a mega data file.
-It is not recommended to import this file into a QGIS – FLO-2D project when importing FLO-2D Data files.
+.. important:: The RAINCELL.DAT file is a mega data file.
+It is not recommended to import this file into a QGIS – FLO-2D
-It is recommended to use a Skeleton Project with only grid data and no other components loaded to perform the RAINCELL.DAT or RAINCELL.HDF5 data files.**
+               project when importing FLO-2D Data files.
+It is recommended to use a Skeleton Project with only grid data and no other components loaded to perform the RAINCELL.DAT or RAINCELL.HDF5 data files.

 Rainfall Catalog
 ----------------